davidxuang/FluentIcons/README.md

 </Window>
 ```

-`SymbolIconExtension` and `SymbolIconSourceExtension` have been added since 1.1.242.
-These extensions will bind their `FlowDirection` to that of the parent control, except `SymbolIconSourceExtension` on (non-Uno) UWP where `IXamlServiceProvider` is not available.
+Markup extension classes have been added since 1.1.242.
+These extensions will bind their `FlowDirection` to that of the parent control, except `FluentIconSourceExtension`/`SymbolIconSourceExtension` on (non-Uno) UWP where `IXamlServiceProvider` is not available.

 ### Avalonia

-To enable `UseSegoeMetrics` globally, call `UseSegoeMetric(this AppBuilder builder)`.
 Markup extension classes are in a child namespace to stop style selectors from throwing for their naming conventions.

 ### MAUI

-⚠️ The extension method `UseFluentIcons(this MauiAppBuilder builder, bool useSegoeMetrics)` must be called to register fonts properly. ⚠️
+⚠️ The extension method `UseFluentIcons(this MauiAppBuilder builder)` must be called to register fonts properly. ⚠️

 `<SymbolImageSource>` and `SymbolImageSourceExtension` are provided on MAUI as stand-ins.

-### UWP / WinUI

-To enable `UseSegoeMetrics` globally, call `UseSegoeMetric(this Application app)` or `UseSegoeMetric(this IHostBuilder builder)` (WinUI-only).

-### WPF

-To enable `UseSegoeMetrics` globally, call `UseSegoeMetric(this Application app)`.